 When you do get writing again, make sure any writers’ resume or “about me” sections you have online are up-to-date.
 Even if you’re not actively applying for any positions, you never know if someone may have interest in hiring you for your writing skills.

-Donna Fuscaldo at Bankrate.com offers a couple of good tips when it comes to resume-writing after a long work absence.
-Her idea of writing a functional resume, which is when you list your skills first, is an awesome idea for writers.
+One article by the team at Indeed offers a couple of good tips when it comes to resume writing after a long work absence.
+Writing a functional resume, which is when you list your skills first, is especially an awesome idea for writers.
 Again, you never know who may need content writers in the content-hungry digital marketing sphere of the 2020’s.

-Fuscaldo also mentions being upfront about everything you’ve been doing in your absence.
+The article also mentions being upfront about everything you’ve been doing in your absence.
 In the case of writing, say you haven’t written much but have attended trade shows or other events related to your writing topics.
 It’s good to mention these.
 It’s also fine to say if you took a break from writing to attend to family matters.
 These things happen and help to explain long absences.

 Also, every experience that you have is important to writing.
 Keeping anything that lists your experience when it comes to writing up to date is essential.
 Web writing resumes, in particular, need to be updated more often even more than traditional resumes, because of how fast the writing game can change.